k-phantastic/Steam_Review_Analysis/README.md

 The above figure depicts the first 100 values of the ground truth with its corresponding index.

 #### Results
-Train error Vs Test error accross train/test splits:
+Train error Vs Test error across train/test splits:

 Training RMSE values: [0.06780513676116458, 0.06809054266893783, 0.06793147050810851, 0.06786924970348243, 0.06783383929472699]